All Episodes

 Federal employees have been skeptical.

-I mean, if you're gonna if you're potentially going to be laid off, you're not gonna feel uneasy about that.
+I mean, if you're gonna, if you're potentially going to be laid off, you're not gonna feel uneasy about that.

-That's that's that's not what unease means.
+That's not what unease means.

-Uh federal employees have been skeptical for months that the biggest cuts to government spending in history could really happen.
+Federal employees have been skeptical for months that the biggest cuts to government spending in history could really happen.

 But with the fiscal cliff a week away, workers are now growing increasingly alarmed.